A few elements such as loneliness, anxiety and strong feelings of love will prevent you from getting over your ex.

 11. You still have feelings for your ex

-Work to be the best version of yourself, then you can discover what you feel about your ex.
+Instead of doing it try to be the best version of yourself by working on your flaws step by step.
+Then you can discover what you feel about your ex.

 12. You feel that the last relationship was perfect